Haus Municipality: General information

 The parish of Haus (historically spelled "Hougs") was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1870, the northeastern half of the municipality (population: 2,062) was separated from Haus to form the new Bruvik Municipality.
-The split left Haus with a population of 4,229.
+On 1 January 1870, the municipality was divided: the northeastern half (population: 2,062) became the new Bruvik Municipality and the rest of the municipality (population: 4,229) remained as a smaller Haus Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Haus was dissolved.
-The part of Haus municipality that was situated on the island of Osterøy was transferred to the new Osterøy Municipality and the remaining part of Haus (on the mainland) formed the new Arna Municipality.
+On 1 January 1964, Haus Municipality was dissolved and its lands were divided.
+The part of Haus Municipality that was situated on the island of Osterøy was transferred to the new Osterøy Municipality and the remaining part of Haus (on the mainland) formed the new Arna Municipality.

 Name

 The municipality (originally the parish) is named after the old Haus farm (Hauss) since the first Haus Church was built there.
 The name is identical with the word hauss which means "skull".
 It is likely referring to the shape of a nearby mountain.
 Historically, the name was spelled Hougs.